Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Acknowledgment

 \section{Acknowledgment}

 This project is supported by DJI under the grant 200009538 and in part by SUSTech startup fund (Y01966105).
 The authors gratefully acknowledge Livox Technology for the equipment support during the whole work.
-The authors would like to thank Ambit-Geospatial for the helps in the outdoor aerial experiment.
+The authors would like to thank Ambit-Geospatial and Jiarong Lin for the helps in the outdoor aerial experiment and indoor experiment.